DanielOaks/mlpds/src/pages/guides/twilights-creative-checklist.md

 ---
+title: Twilight's Creative Checklist
-title: "Twilight's Creative Checklist: How to be creative"
+subtitle: How to be creative
 author: viwrastupr
 type: guide
 ---